MateuszJugielewicz/2009scape.github.io-master/site/game_guide/client-plugins.md

   <span class="headertitleleft"><span class="headertitleright">Introduction</span></span>
 </div>

-In 2023, 2009scape adapted to the Experimental Client as the main client.
+In 2023, MZscape adapted to the Experimental Client as the main client.
 This client can be access by either cloning it from Github or directly through the Saradomin Launcher.
 Unlike the client before it, this client is an authentic client.
 In order to gain access to things that were originally part of the old client, you will need to install plugins.